Region: Côte des Blancs

-After pressing, the must goes into barrels for stainless steel for fermentation and elevage, depending on the wine.
+After pressing, the must goes into either barrels or stainless steel for fermentation and élevage.
+The choice of fermentation vessel depends completely on the wine.
 Fermentation is with natural yeasts and during élevage, the wines are kept on the full lees, protecting them from oxidation.
 Paul checks and tastes the barrels constantly: “For me, I am not against sulfur, but, when your wine is on lees, you don’t need it.
 This is why I keep the wine in contact with the lees until five days before the bottling.
 I taste every barrel and every tank a lot.
 If the tank is taking the wrong direction, then I can give some SO2 and I can work with it.
 Every barrel, every tank is different, so you must work with this precision.”

 As the wines stay in barrel for a long period without SO2, malolactic happens naturally, but not in every barrel.
 “For me, I like to wait for bottling, very late.
 Normally I bottle in the start of August.
 It is a good time for me.”